Dee Regulation Scheme: Water demand

 The water demands of North West England including Liverpool and the Wirral far exceed the locally available sources of clean water.
 The River Dee runs mainly in North Wales before flowing through Chester, England, and then returning to Wales in a man-made channel constructed to gain land from the Dee Estuary.
 The Dee is the largest relatively clean river left near to the North West conurbation and without water from the Dee much of Liverpool would be without water, unless local rivers such as the Mersey were rehabilitated.
 However, the natural flow of the River Dee during most summers is insufficient to sustain any significant abstractions.
 To overcome this problem, a series of reservoirs have been constructed to store the excess water available in the winter time and release it back into the River Dee during the drier months.

 This is the principle of low-flow regulation.
 This was used by Thomas Telford at the beginning of the nineteenth century in order to guarantee a supply of water to the Ellesmere Canal.
-Telford constructed sluices at the outlet of Bala Lake to control the flow downstream so that there was always sufficient water to supply the canal where it started at Horseshoe Falls.
+Telford constructed sluices at the outlet of Llyn Tegid (Bala Lake) to control the flow downstream so that there was always sufficient water to supply the canal where it started at Horseshoe Falls.

 The River Dee has also been used for direct drinking water supply with the Alwen Reservoir, built in the 1920s to supply Birkenhead with water.

 In the industrial revolution many rivers in industrial areas became too polluted by effluents to be usable for water supply.
 The Dee however remained clean with relatively few polluting effluents in the Dee catchment upstream of Chester.
 Consequently, the City of Chester has been able to directly abstract Dee water since the first Chester Waterworks Company was formed in 1826.

 A project to review the pressures and opportunities for the Dee abstractions was undertaken and published in 1996.
 One of the outcomes of this report was the development and implementation of the River Dee Water Protection Zone.

 Flow model

 In order to better manage flow and the substantial abstractions of water from the river, a mathematical model was developed by the University of Lancaster and the Dee Steering Committee to accurately predict when any release of pollutant would reach any of the main abstraction points on the river.
 The principle model flow data was provided from long-term data sets from Manley Hall gauging station which lies just upstream of the long, almost flat, serpentine section of the river path.
 The transit time through this stretch of the river can take several days in low-flow conditions.
-Additional data was obtained from gauges below the major reservoirs and from the sluices at Bala Lake.
+Additional data was obtained from gauges below the major reservoirs and from the sluices at Llyn Tegid.
 With the benefit of frequent data updates and with the addition of data from real incidents together with real-time data from Manley Hall, it has become possible to predict arrival times of pollutants at any one point downstream of Manley Hall within a window of a few minutes at low flows.